kubernetes/website/content/en/blog/_posts/2022-12-16-statefulset-migration.md

 ---
 layout: blog
 title: "Kubernetes 1.26: StatefulSet Start Ordinal Simplifies Migration"
-date: 2023-01-03
+date: 2023-04-19
 slug: statefulset-start-ordinal
 ---

 **Author**: Peter Schuurman (Google)

-Kubernetes v1.26 introduces a new, alpha-level feature for [StatefulSets](/docs/concepts/workloads/controllers/statefulset/) that controls the ordinal numbering of Pod replicas.
+Kubernetes v1.26 introduced a new, alpha-level feature for [StatefulSets](/docs/concepts/workloads/controllers/statefulset/) that controls the ordinal numbering of Pod replicas.
+As of Kubernetes v1.27, this feature is now beta.
 Ordinals can start from arbitrary non-negative numbers.
 This blog post will discuss how this feature can be used.